 Camera placement – indoors or outdoors?

 Often, just spotting a security camera is enough to make a burglar move on to another, easier target.
-Outdoor surveillance cameras are terrific for perimeter security and providing a strong deterrent against would-be intruders.
+Outdoor security surveillance cameras are terrific for perimeter security and providing a strong deterrent against would-be intruders.
 Consider that nearly 70 percent of all home robberies are done using the front or back door.
 By installing visible video cameras at all ingress points, including windows, criminals will know right away that your property is being monitored and probably think twice.

 Indoor cameras are often used to keep an extra set of eyes on pets, children, employees and elderly parents while homeowners are away.
 Many of today’s indoor cameras feature motion detection, night vision and remote monitoring capabilities.